 A data analyst’s job is not to clean data but to derive key insights from data.
 Even if they are set to the task of cleaning data, it would take them ages before they can fix millions of rows of erroneous data across multiple data sources.
 Not to mention, having an in-house team doesn’t necessarily translate to data transformation success.
 The cost of hiring, the cost of testing, and trying out data sets and the time it takes to sort this data makes in-house solutions an expensive failure.

 Luckily, there are plenty of commercial solutions like Data Ladder that do the job well while achieving data cleaning and matching accuracy at a fraction of the time and cost it would take organizations’ in-house team to achieve.
 These solutions help you with:

-Data Deduplication: The root cause of bad data is data duplication.
+Data Deduplication: The root cause is data duplication.
 When companies have several systems and applications in place, data duplication is bound to occur.
 For example, if marketing, sales, and customer service are using three different applications or systems to store customer data, they are creating duplicate records.
 This data silo makes it difficult to get a consolidated overview of data and results in corrupt data insights.
 Data deduplication software allows for easy data deduplication across all data sets by matching data between and across data sets to determine duplicates.
 Once you remove duplicated data, you have resolved data quality issues halfway through.